DivyanshuProjects/CTF-Writeups-Hacker-101/OSU CTF hacker101.md

- OSU CTF - Web Challenge (Moderate)
+ OSU CTF - Web Challenge
+ Challenge Overview

+- Challenge Name: Trivial
+- Category: Web
+- Difficulty: Moderate
+- Objective: Exploit a vulnerable web application to gain admin privileges and retrieve the flag.

  Initial Steps
 I started by attempting an SQL injection on the login page using the following payload: